GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 (Voice) Coming soon a solution for editing these voice clips

-Possible solution: use Ringing Bloom to open and export the .pck, open the new .pck in FusionTools and export again
+Possible solution: use Ringing Bloom to open and export the .pck, open the new .pck in FusionTools and export again, and make changes to the file using HxD

 -Team Sonic Racing Music Mod